RustyRoboticsBV/Rusty.ISA.Editor/README.md

   <img src="Images/Logo.svg" width="250">
 </p>

 **ActionGraph** is a visual scripting engine for the Godot game engine, written in C#.
-It's intended as a generic back-end for visual scripting tools.
-It provides the following:
+It's intended as a generic back-end for visual scripting tools and provides:
-- A graph-based editor for creating game behavior graphs.
+- A graph-based visual scripting editor.
-- A file format for storing these graphs, complete with a compiler and decompiler.
-- An importer plugin for graph files, which are loaded as `InstructionProgram` resources.
+- An importer plugin that can load graphs as executable programs.
-- A runtime `InstructionProcess` node that can execute loaded programs.
+- A runtime node that can execute imported programs.

-The system is designed to be heavily extensible: a developer can add custom **node definitions**, which can then be instantiated in the graph editor.
+The bare editor does not ship with any instantiable nodes - instead, a developer must add their own **node definitions**, which can then be instantiated in the graph editor.

-## Concepts
+## Architecture
-ActionGraph is built around a small set of core concepts.
+ActionGraph is built around a set of core concepts, grouped into three layers.

-### Graphs
-The **graph** is the core of the module.
-It consists of a set of nodes and connections between them, and represents a program of some kind.
-Each node can be marked as a **start point** from which execution can be started; multiple start points can exist.

-A **graph element** is an object on the graph.
-Four types exist:
-- A **node** represents an action of some kind.
-- A **frame** is a visual grouping of elements.
-- A **memo** is an editor comment or sticky note.
-- A **joint** is a way to break up straight lines in the editor.

-The **inspector** shows the editable contents of a selected element.

-### Nodes
+### The Runtime
-Nodes essentially act as a container for **instructions**, which are the core executable units of the module.
-Nodes can expose various **structures** of instructions, such as optional toggles, choice dropdowns, tuple groups and lists.

-By default, no instructions and nodes exist in the module.
-A user must implement their own **instruction definitions** and **node definitions** before programs can be created.

-Graphs are saved as `.agxp` **action graph program files**, which is based on the XML format.
-These files contains an intermediate representation all graph elements, connections, the instruction set, the node set and metadata.
-They can be compiled into runtime `InstructionProgram` resources.
+- **Programs**: programs that can be executed by an `InstructionProcess` node.
+They contain:
+  - A list of **instruction definitions**, which define the executable units of the program.
+Each contains an opcode, a list of parameter IDs and the name of an execution handler.
+  - A list of **instruction instances**.
+Each carries a list of arguments, which correspond to the parameter IDs from the definition.
+- **Execution handlers**: small scripts that contain the implementation of an instruction.
+- **Processes**: scene nodes that can run an ActionGraph program.
+They are also responsible for locating execution handlers.

-### Programs
+### The Editor
-A **program** is the imported, compiled result of an `.agxp` file: a flat list of **instructions**, paired with an **instruction set** that defines what those instructions mean.
-Programs are stored as `InstructionProgram` resources.
+- **Graphs**: The editor representation of a program.
+It supports four types of elements: nodes (the executable parts), frames (a visual grouping of elements), memos (editor sticky notes), and joints (a way to break up a straight edge).
+- **Nodes**: The executable graph elements, defined by a list of **node definitions**.
+Each definition tells the editor what the node's contents are, and how they are drawn in the inspector and what instructions the node will compile to.
+A single node can compile to many runtime instructions.
+Each instruction is represented by an inspector **form**, which contains a **field** for each instruction argument.
+Forms can be arranged into structures using options, choices, tuples, and lists.
+  - A special type of parameter are **outputs**.
+These do not drawn as a field in the inspector, but instead add an output port to the node.

-### Execution Handlers
+### The Importer
-An **execution handler** is the code that actually runs an instruction at runtime.
-Handlers inherit from `ExecutionHandler` and are collected by the `GraphProcess` node upon initialization.

-Because handlers are resolved by name rather than by direct reference, new instructions can be added to a project simply by writing a handler and registering it in an instruction set - no changes to the core runtime are required.
+A series of import plugins.
+- **Program loader**: takes the `.agxp` files created by the graph editor, and converts them into executable programs.
+- **Node definition loader**: loads `.agxn` files and converts them to a node definition.
+- **Instruction definition loader**: loads `.agxi` files and converts them to an instruction definition.

+All three ActionGraph file types are based on the XML format.